The Duke of Edinburgh's Award (Relaunches from 18th May 2020)

 To achieve an award you must complete a personal programme of activities in your spare time, under four sections (five if you’re going for the Gold award):

-- Skill – e.g. learn a musical instrument or improve your photography skills
+- Skills Section – e.g. learn a musical instrument or improve your photography skills

-- Physical Recreation – e.g. learn a new sport or style of dance
+- Physical Section – e.g. learn a new sport or style of dance

-- Expedition – be a member of a team, plan and prepare your expedition, e.g. sailing on the Norfolk Broads, hiking in the Brecon Beacons or horse riding in the New Forest.
+- Expedition – be a member of a team, plan and prepare your expedition, e.g. sailing, hiking or horse riding.

 - Residential (Gold Award) - spend 5 days and 4 nights away from home on a shared activity with people you’ve never met before.